A 'Darboux theorem' for derived schemes with shifted symplectic structure: Introduction

 The heart of the paper is \S\ref{da5}, which defines our `Darboux form' local models $A,\om$, and proves our main result Theorem \ref{da5thm1}, that any $k$-shifted symplectic derived $\K$-scheme $(\bX,\ti\om)$ for $k<0$ is locally of the form $(\bSpec A,\om)$.
 Finally, \S\ref{da6} discusses algebraic d-critical loci from \cite{Joyc}, and proves our second main result Theorem \ref{da6thm4}, defining a truncation functor from $-1$-shifted symplectic derived $\K$-schemes to algebraic d-critical loci.

 Bouaziz and Grojnowski \cite{BoGr} have independently proved their own `Darboux Theorem' for $k$-shifted symplectic derived schemes for $k<0$, similar to Theorem \ref{da5thm1}, by a different method.
-Readers are referred to \cite{BoGr} for more details.
+See Joyce and Safronov \cite[Rem.~2.15]{JoSa} for an explanation of how this paper and \cite{BoGr} are related.

 {\bf Conventions.} Throughout $\K$ will be an algebraically closed field with characteristic zero.
+All cdgas will be graded in nonpositive degrees (i.e.\ they are {\it connective\/} cdgas).
 All classical $\K$-schemes are assumed locally of finite type, and all derived $\K$-schemes $\bX$ are assumed to be locally finitely presented.

-{\bf Acknowledgements.} We would like to thank Bal\'azs Szendr\H oi, Bertrand To\"en and Gabriele Vezzosi for helpful conversations.
+{\bf Acknowledgements.} We would like to thank Dennis Borisov, Pavel Safronov, Bal\'azs Szendr\H oi, Bertrand To\"en and Gabriele Vezzosi for helpful conversations, and two referees for useful comments.
 This research was supported by EPSRC Programme Grant EP/I033343/1.